 2. DAIRY PRODUCTS

-Products like milk, cheese and yogurt contains large quantity of calcium and Vitamin D which are important nutrients that must be readily available to an arthritis patient.
+Products like milk, cheese and yoghurt contain a large quantity of calcium and Vitamin D which are important nutrients that must be readily available to an arthritis patient.
 Low levels of Vitamin D in the blood can worsen arthritis pain.
 Calcium also helps aid in increasing bone strength which might help to improve and relieve pain

 3. FRUITS AND VEGETABLES

-Fruits and vegetables contains a vast amount of Vitamin D and antioxidants that help to reduce the rate of inflammation.
+Fruits and vegetables contain a vast amount of Vitamin D and antioxidants that help to reduce the rate of inflammation.
 There are lots of fruits and vegetables which can be included in your diets and their vastness is a major advantage considering that some patients might be allergic to one or more of the fruits or vegetables.
-Examples include:

 • Garlic etc.